man-group/ArcticDB/docs/mkdocs/docs/technical/contributing.md

 Docker Quickstart
 =================

+This quickstart builds a release using build dependencies from vcpkg.
+ArcticDB releases on PyPi use vcpkg dependencies in the manner as described below.

 Note the below instructions will build a Linux X86_64 release.

 #### 1) Start the ArcticDB build docker image